 - What type of market model is suitable for the InterGrid? - What coordination mechanisms are required to allow the scalability of the InterGrid? - What are the requirements and issues of such coordination mechanisms?
-Are there any protocols that can be used for exchanging information between IGGs? - Is it possible to achieve adaptation and equilibrium through entities only engineered to achieve local self-organising behaviour? - What are the metaphors and models that can be used for self-organisation in the InterGrid?
+Are there any protocols that can be used for exchanging information between IGGs? - Is it possible to achieve adaptation and equilibrium through entities only engineered to achieve local self-organizing behaviour? - What are the metaphors and models that can be used for self-organization in the InterGrid?
 How can they be applied in terms of design and development?

-5.2 Peering Agreements between Grids and Related Policies
+5.2.
+Peering agreements between Grids and related policies

 Standard protocols ensure interoperability in the Internet and enable a host to send packets to any other host connected to the Internet.
-Although ISPs interconnect with one another, they place varying costs on routes and consider various criteria to carry out inter-ISP routing [32, 39, 40, 82].
-The two chief objectives guiding ISPs are: the incentives and viability of peering; and the minimisation of costs by choosing one peering partner over another.
+Although ISPs interconnect with one another, they place varying costs on routes and consider various criteria to carry out inter-ISP routing [32,39,40,82].
+The two chief objectives guiding ISPs are: the incentives and viability of peering; and the minimization of costs by choosing one peering partner over another.

 Principles similar to the policy-based routing in the Internet are applicable to Grid internetworking in activities including offloading and redirection of resource allocation requests to peering Grids.
 However, there are important differences.
-While Internet routing has to only consider data packets, peering of Grids is more complex as it involves managing resource allocation requests that could involve numerous attributes depending on the Quality of Service (QoS) expectations of the user.
+While Internet routing has to only consider data packets, peering of Grids is more complex as it involves managing resource allocation requests that could involve numerous attributes depending on the QoS expectations of the user.
 Therefore, the span of a DVE or a VO on a multi-Grid environment is determined by the complexity of its requests and the availability of resources that satisfy its requirements.

 Resource allocation in a multi-Grid environment brings up interesting issues due to the dynamic environment and the varying demand for resources from applications within each Grid infrastructure.
-Efforts have been made to provide mechanisms for resource control and allocation of resources in a multi-provider site environment [72, 83], but little has been done on mechanisms and policies for inter-Grid resource allocation.
+Efforts have been made to provide mechanisms for resource control and allocation of resources in a multi-provider site environment [72,83], but little has been done on mechanisms and policies for InterGrid resource allocation.
 In addition, mechanisms for increasing or releasing allocations are needed to adapt applications to a multi-Grid environment.

 Grid infrastructures can establish contracts or Service Level Agreements (SLAs) that state the conditions under which they will peer with one another.
 A Grid infrastructure has its policies regarding how its resources will be allocated to the peering Grid.
 For example, Grid A can provide a best effort service for a peering Grid B, in which A tries its best to provide the resources required by B, when B needs to offload the demand for resources in its infrastructure.
-Grid A expects some financial compensation from B for the resources utilised.
-In another case, Grid A can have a different contract with Grid C in which A stipulates that it will provide 100 computing resources at maximum for no more than 60 hours per month.
-Grid A expects an equal compensation in terms of computing resources from C. Similarly to the peering of ISPs [82], these agreements and the settlements must be considered when an IGG requests additional resources from peering Grids to create or augment DVEs.
+Grid A can have a different contract with Grid C in which A stipulates that it will provide 100 computing resources at maximum for no more than 60 hours per month.
+Grid A expects an equal compensation in terms of computing resources from C. Similar to the peering of ISPs [82], these agreements and settlements must be considered when an IGG requests additional resources from peering Grids to create or augment DVEs.